 Many of our members are already managing this additional risk, but those who are uncertain about any GRP fire doors should check the door manufacturer’s current test evidence to ensure it meets requirements.

-We’re involved in discussions about an industry-led remediation plan, led by MHCLG with the Association of Composite Door Manufacturers and the Local Government Association, and we’ll continue to press the Government for action.
+We are involved in discussions with MHCLG and the Local Government Association to inform an industry-led remediation plan, led by the Association of Composite Door Manufacturers, and we will continue to press the Government for action.

 We are hoping to provide more details soon but in the meantime, please refer to the updated fire door FAQ, written by MHCLG, for more information.